 Suggested AWELU resources for the drafting stage

 During the writing stage, the text develops from a first tentative draft to a full text.
-Two major areas to focus on at this stage are how to structure the text and how to use and refer to sources.
+Two areas to focus on at this stage concern how to structure the text and how to use and refer to sources.